petersulyok/smfc/TESTING.md

 ### Design principles

 - **Test full functionality with 100% code coverage.** Every branch in every source module is exercised by at least one unit test.
-Coverage is enforced in CI via `pytest --cov=src --cov=test` and uploaded to Codecov on every push (see [Running](#running) below for the local equivalent).
+Coverage is measured against `src/smfc` only (test code itself is not a coverage target — see `[tool.coverage.run]` in `pyproject.toml`), enforced in CI via `pytest --cov` and uploaded to Codecov on every push (see [Running](#running) below for the local equivalent).
 A new feature is not complete until the new branches are covered.
 - **Tests are data-driven, not duplicated.** Anywhere multiple cases differ only in input/output, they are expressed as `@pytest.mark.parametrize` rows with `pytest.param(..., id="...")`, not as separate test methods.
 Test ids